MachineEditor/DeepFaceLab-MVE/README.md

 - how to train extremely obstructed face model with SAE:

 First train it with both style powers at 10.0+ value.
 When artifacts become appearing at ~30-40k epochs, set face style to 0.0 or 0.01 and bg style to 0.1-0.3 and continue training.
 You can slightly vary theese values during training if something goes wrong.
+If the colors do not match, increase styles to 1.0 - 3.0.
+Experiment on your own.
 Track changes in preview history.

 Improperly matched dst landmarks may significantly reduce fake quality: